 Knowing when to say goodbye to a pet

-Today is Pet Remembrance Day and our Head of Companion Animals, Dr Samantha Gaines, reflects on the tough decision she and her family had to make when their 13-year-old Labrador sadly became ill earlier this year.
+In today's blog, our Head of Companion Animals, Dr Samantha Gaines, reflects on the tough decision she and her family had to make when their 13-year-old Labrador sadly became ill a few years ago.

 Sid was diagnosed with lymphoma and given a month to live